Liam Corcoran: The Express

 The Express is a side project of cousins Liam Corcoran and former Hey Rosetta! member Kinley Dowling.
 Beginning in 2010, the duo began as an outlet for the artists to explore their songwriting.
 During this time, Corcoran developed a different compositional voice while Dowling started songwriting.
 The group is described as both folk and pop, with their debut self-titled album being heavily acousticー Dowling wrote three tracks while Corcoran wrote the rest.
 The album explores transitions, honesty, youth, new relationships, and experiences, while Corcoran's acoustic guitar and Dowling's violin and viola (even plucked like a mandolin in her track "Sharpshooter") serve as bedrocks.
 Cuff the Duke member Dale Murray is featured much in this work, not only producing (with "spontaneity over rigid structure"), but also playing frequently.
 He is sometimes cited as a core member of the Express in his own right.
 The self-titled album was described by the Graypoint Owl as "one part Two Hours Traffic catchiness, one part Hey Rosetta! sensitivity and one part Cuff the Duke earthiness", receiving the rating of "Proud Hoot (Really Good) + *swoop*".

 After this release, the Express went on hiatus as Corcoran and Dowling established their solo careers, but as of February 2020 the group has reconnected and performed.

 Solo career

 Following his ensemble experiences with Two Hours Traffic and The Express, Corcoran has developed his career as a solo artist.
 Although his material continues to exhibit the catchiness of pop, it has grown in other different directions.
-His debut EP Rom-Drom can be neatly categorized as alt-country, but Nevahland, his first LP, is a stylistically-complex blend of rock, pop, indie, hip-hop, and alt-country.
-In March 2020, Corcoran released his latest album, Giving Tree and Other Songs ー an album split into two parts: simple acoustic songs and more elaborately-orchestrated songs, each with their own flavour including punk, rock, alt-country, lo-fi, and indie-pop.
+His debut EP Rom-Drom can be neatly categorized as alt-country, but Nevahland, his first LP, is a stylistically-complex blend of rock, pop, indie, and alt-country.
+In March 2020, Corcoran released Giving Tree and Other Songs ー an album split into two parts: simple acoustic songs and more elaborately orchestrated songs, each with their own flavour including punk, rock, alt-country, lo-fi, and indie-pop.
 His first two releases also feature extra-musical themes: Rom-Drom explores separation from a distance, and Nevahland tells the story of three couples fleeing an oncoming disaster.
+In the summer of 2023, Corcoran released his latest full-length album, Hints and Traces.